Ensono/amido.github.io/docs/getting_started_demo.md

 ### OOTB template

-Includes a full SDLC for a chosen template app (API/UI/tests) on a specified deployment (CI/CD) platform with the below conceptual stages.
+Includes a full Software Development Life Cycle (SDLC) for a chosen template app (API/UI/tests) on a specified deployment (CI/CD) platform with the below conceptual stages.
 However as the output is entirely modular it allows for easy extension by user in deploy steps of either k8s or terraform - user should be able to enrich the generated output with their specific needs.

 Application Layer: